Regina Sam Penti

 - Advised Bain Capital Ventures in its growth equity investment in Doc Halo, a pioneer in real-time clinical communication and developer of an award-winning healthcare communication technology.

-- Represented a major technology company in licensing negotiations relating to server and distributed storage technology, including assessing infringement claims and successfully identifying patent vulnerabilities that provided leverage in negotiations
+- Represented a major technology company in licensing negotiations relating to server and distributed storage technology, including assessing infringement assertions and successfully identifying patent vulnerabilities that provided leverage in negotiations

 - Represented a major hedge fund in successfully negotiating a technology license and service agreement with a trading signal provider

-- As in-house IP Counsel on secondment to a major medical device company, advised on several strategic partnerships, including negotiating technology licensing, joint development, supply, and distribution agreements with business partners
+- As in-house IP counsel on secondment to a multi-billion dollar medical device company, advised on several strategic partnerships, including negotiating technology licensing, joint development, supply, and distribution agreements with business partners

-- Counseled a U.S. data security company on positioning its software patent portfolio to defend against competitors and attract future acquisitions.
+- Advised a data security company on positioning its software patent portfolio to defend against competitors and attract future acquisitions.
 Managed and successfully grew the patent portfolio to several hundred patents and applications

-- Managed a complex patent portfolio for a networking, data security, and speech company, growing a diverse portfolio that was subsequently acquired by a major defense contractor
+- Managed a complex patent portfolio for a networking company, growing a diverse portfolio that was subsequently acquired by a major defense contractor

 - Author, The EU’s Unitary Patent and Unified Patent Court: A reference guide to the core legislation, regulations and rules of procedure (March 2017)